 The Retention Tool requires descriptive information on water bodies in the catchment.
 Specific hydromorphologic information is needed for all lakes and reservoirs larger than 5 hectares.
-Moreover, information on total area of lakes < 5 ha, total areas of streams < 6 m and total areas of rivers > 6 m is required.
+Moreover, information on total area of lakes < 5 ha, total areas of streams < 6 m wide and total areas of rivers > 6 m wide is required.

-Input data for nutrient retention calculation about streams, reservoirs and lakes, and the resulting average annual nutrient retention in the Susve catchment is shown in Tables 2-4.
-The retention calculation for the Catchment was conducted by applying the Tier 3 retention tool for the large lake and the Tier 1 retention tool for remaining lakes and rivers.
+Input data for nutrient retention calculation about streams, reservoirs and lakes, and the resulting average annual nutrient retention in the Attert catchment are shown in Tables 2-4.
+The retention calculation for the Attert Catchment was conducted by applying the Tier 1 retention tool for lakes and rivers.

-Information on water bodies in Susve, Lithuania
+Information on water bodies in Attert, Luxembourg